-The Title IX Coordinator and the Blessing Hospital Security Department are available to assist students with making contact with appropriate law enforcement authorities.
+For more information regarding the option to pursue a criminal complaint, contact: Quincy Police Department to assist students with making contact with appropriate law enforcement authorities.
 (For more information on the extent of a particular law enforcement agency's reporting obligations to other entities or its ability to protect an individual's privacy or have confidential communications during the criminal complaint process, contact the appropriate law enforcement agency.)